-- Through our PSHE curriculum children are taught what good behaviour looks like and how to achieve this. - Our school expects that all adults will set a good example through courtesy, consideration, respect and encouragement. - We aim to promote active involvement in the many aspects of school life. - We aim to maintain good channels of communication and provide a welcoming environment. - The whole school curriculum supports and encourages the spiritual, moral, cultural and physical development of children. - Children are actively involved in making decisions about their behaviour through class and school discussions.
+- Our school expects that all adults will set a good example through courtesy, consideration, respect and encouragement. - We aim to promote active involvement in the many aspects of school life. - We aim to maintain good channels of communication and provide a welcoming environment. - The whole school curriculum supports and encourages the spiritual, moral, cultural and physical development of children. - Children are actively involved in making decisions about their behaviour through class and school discussions.
 We are aiming for socially acceptable behaviour that will allow the school to function harmoniously.
-To facilitate this we have agreed a common set of basic school rules, which are displayed throughout the school. - We understand the importance of educating children to self-regulate by understanding their feelings and emotions.
-We use the Zones of Regulation approach throughout the school to achieve this.
+To facilitate this we have agreed a common set of basic school rules, which are displayed throughout the school.
+In addition each class also has an agreed class charter/rules.